 - Size 3: 27 x 54 mm Posterior, Adults (All posterior teeth are seen in 1 film)

 It is up to the Dental Practioner to decide, which Radiograph is needed in the particular patient.
-There are other newer and more diagnostic procedures like CTBT which gives you are three-dimensional image of the structures and tissues of the oral cavity mainly used while planning for Dental Implants or in case of Fractures and any lesions to get to know the extent of their spread and surrounding structures.
+There are other newer and more diagnostic procedures like CBCT or “Cone Beam Computed tomography” which gives you a three-dimensional image of the structures and tissues of the oral cavity mainly used while planning for Dental Implants or in case of Fractures and any lesions to get to know the extent of their spread and surrounding structures.